MCP setupIncluded on every plan

 Cuts wasted output and token spend

-MegaLens trims bulky MCP output so your IDE gets the useful findings without paying for as much extra noise.
+MegaLens trims bulky MCP output so your IDE gets the useful findings without paying for extra noise.

 Try it with just $0.50